/ meet our speakers

 Theresa is the Executive Director at the International Centre for Threat Assessment and is the President of Safer Schools Together www.saferschoolstogether.com.
 She produced five award-winning gang prevention documentaries, is a certified trainer and consultant with the Canadian Centre for Threat Assessment & Trauma Response, and serves as a safety representative on municipal, provincial and federal committees in Canada.
 Theresa conceptualized, developed and implemented numerous standards for student and staff safety including the first web-based anonymous reporting tool for students.
 In 2008, she was awarded the prestigious Frederic Milton Thrasher Award.

-Director of Services for Safer Schools Together
+VICE PRESIDENT, Safer Schools Together

 State Certified Science Teacher at an alternative high school for at-risk students